Driveblind

 Driveblind was a Scottish rock band.

 History

 Driveblind was formed in Aberdeen in Scotland in 2001.
 Originally a two-piece singer-songwriter partnership comprising Nick Tyler and Terry McDermott, they recorded a few songs on cassette, later recruiting other band members to complete the band.
 By 2004, the band had moved to the United States.

-They released their debut self titled album on 24 October 2006, via Geffen Records.
+They released their debut self-titled album on 24 October 2006, via Geffen Records.
 They would break up in 2008.

 After Driveblind

-After Driveblind, Terry McDermott left to the United States where he resided and married continuing his musical career in the States.
+After Driveblind, Terry McDermott left for the United States where he resided and married continuing his musical career there.
 He went on to form Lotus Crush.
-On 1 August 2012, it was announced that Terry McDermott had auditioned for Season 3 of the NBC television show The Voice becoming part of Team Blake.
+On 1 August 2012, it was announced that McDermott had auditioned for season 3 of the NBC television show The Voice, becoming part of Team Blake.
 He finished as the runner-up.